T20X/notes/C++Conversions.md

      IMPORTANT POINTS:
       - 0,NULL CANNOT be converted to the null pointer of the target type .
 For that static_cast / implicit convertions must be used!
       - you can convert nullptr to integer type, but nothing can be converted to std::nullptr_t
-      - The null pointer value of any pointer type can be converted to any other pointer type, resulting in the null pointer value of that type.
-Note that the null pointer constant nullptr or any other value of type std::nullptr_t cannot be converted to a pointer with reinterpret_cast: implicit conversion or static_cast should be used for this purpose.
+      - The null pointer constant NULL or integer zero is not guaranteed to yield the null pointer value of the target type; static_cast or implicit conversion should be used for this purpose.
       - pointer-interconvertible rules avoid Strict Aliasing rules been applied,so that this can be done safely struct A{
   int i;